edmondwinston/code-challenge/src/problem6/README.md

   **OAth** and **RBAC** implementation, but for the greater good, we will assume that RBAC is just a list of emails, and if the Google OAth email matches one of them, update right is granted.

+## Approaches Evaluation

+Approaches below exclude authentication, and focus on developing a flow to make updating the score and the score board seamless.

+> The first question raised in the analysis above is whether to use WS or SSE,
+> but by taking a step back and looking at the big picture, we realise the live
+> feature of the score board requires (1) an event-based connection (2) a
+> database.
+This analysis results in two genre of approaches, either
+> implementing them separately, or as a whole

+**Approach 1: SSE/Long-polling (LP), an update endpoint, and a database**

+Client maintains the live score board using either SSE or LP, and pushes score updates to an endpoint where they are published across subscriptions of an observer.

+Something like `BehaviourSubject` is preferred in order for new subscribers to conveniently have the latest top 10 without having to query the database every single time.